 The golden years

-Gustav Stresemann on Germany in the League of Nations (1925)
+Gustav Stresemann on German admittance to the League of Nations (1925)

 A military officer’s view on German foreign policy (1926)